 Both the project scope and execution were carefully planned to stay within the building owner’s budget.
 Three strategies were deployed to deliver an economical project.
-The first was use of the internal elevator for roof access, tear-roof removal, equipment staging, and material loading.
-Crew loaded and unloaded materials early in the morning and after the workday was over to avoid disrupting tenants.
-Old carpet was put down and the walls were covered, prepping the elevator so no damage or wear was caused.
+The first was the use of the internal elevator for roof access, tear-roof removal, equipment staging, and material loading.
+The crew loaded and unloaded materials early in the morning and after the workday was over to avoid disrupting tenants.
+The old carpet was put down and the walls were covered, prepping the elevator so no damage or wear was caused.

 The next money-saving strategy was to keep existing insulation in place whenever possible.
 “We only replaced insulation if it was wet or damaged.
 It was minimal,” explains Rambo.
 “That drove down project costs considerably.”
 Only about 600 square feet was removed and replaced with 1-inch polyisocyanurate insulation.

 Lastly, the new membrane was mechanically fastened.
 This attachment method is less costly than adhesive, which would have also required insulation board.